-2P/Encke orbits the sun every 1,204 days (3.30 years), coming as close as 0.34 AU and reaching as far as 4.09 AU from the sun.
+2P/Encke orbits the sun every 1,200 days (3.29 years), coming as close as 0.34 AU and reaching as far as 4.09 AU from the sun.
 Its orbit is highly elliptical.
-2P/Encke is about 4.8 kilometers in diameter, making it larger than most asteroids, comparable in size to the San Francisco Bay.
+2P/Encke is about 4.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the San Francisco Bay.

 2P/Encke's orbit is 0.17 AU from Earth's orbit at its closest point.
-This means that there is an wide berth between this asteroid and Earth at all times.
+This means that there is a wide berth between this asteroid and Earth at all times.

 2P/Encke has 4 close approaches predicted in the coming decades: